influxdata/docs-v2/content/v2.0/reference/flux/stdlib/contrib/sensu/_index.md

 {{< children type="functions" show="pages" >}}

 ## Sensu API Key authentication
-The Flux Sensu package only supports [Sensu API Key authentication](https://docs.sensu.io/sensu-go/latest/api/#authenticate-with-an-api-key).
+The Flux Sensu package only supports [Sensu API key authentication](https://docs.sensu.io/sensu-go/latest/api/#authenticate-with-an-api-key).
 All `sensu` functions require an `apiKey` parameter to successfully authenticate with your Sensu service.
 For information about managing Sensu API keys, see the